dymmond/esmerald/docs/en/docs/testclient.md

 ## Requirements

-This section requires the esmerald testing suite to be installed.
+This section requires the ravyn testing suite to be installed.
 You can do it so by running:

 ```shell
 $ pip install ravyn[test]